-If you cannot get used to the ribbon interface of Microsoft Office 2007, 2010 or 2013 because it does not display all the options needed to do the job in one place or because you dislike using a ribbon interface, you may like the Microsoft Office add-on Ubit Menu which brings back the classic ribbon-less Office toolbar interface.
+If you cannot get used to the ribbon interface of Microsoft Office 2007, 2010, 2013 or 2016 because it does not display all the options needed to do the job in one place, or because you dislike using a ribbon interface, you may like the Microsoft Office add-on Ubit Menu which brings back the classic ribbon-less Office toolbar interface.

-The software developer released an international version of the Microsoft Office add-on just recently which added German, English, Italian, Spanish, French and Portuguese support which means it can be used with those Microsoft Office versions.
+The software developer released an international version of the Microsoft Office add-on just recently which added German, English, Italian, Spanish, French and Portuguese support which means it can be used with those Microsoft Office versions as well.

 The changes are visible immediately after installation and first start of one of the supported Microsoft Office programs.